Looking for a crash course on renewable energy?

 Speakers:

-This is a technical dialogue/town hall discussing how pairing solar and wind energy projects with energy storage can help New York meet its ambitious 70 percent by 2030 clean energy requirement about projects that pair wholesale renewable energy with energy storage.
-There is growing interest in large-scale projects that pair batteries with solar power or pair batteries with wind turbines developing new “hybrid” (solar and storage or wind and storage) projects in the state, as the costs of battery storage continue to rapidly decline.
-But as often the case with any new technology, the rules often need time to catch up with the innovation.
-We will discuss what the New York Independent System Operator (NYISO) has already done to facilitate renewables + storage projects; what wind and solar developers would like to further change regarding NYISO rules; and the thorny questions that remain about how to best balance the need for energy storage with efficient operation of the grid.
+This technical dialogue/town hall discusses how pairing solar and wind energy projects with energy storage can help New York meet its ambitious clean energy requirement for projects that pair wholesale renewable energy with energy storage.
+Our speakers discuss what the New York Independent System Operator (NYISO) has already done to facilitate renewables + storage projects, what wind and solar developers would like to further change regarding NYISO rules, and the thorny questions that remain about how to best balance the need for energy storage with efficient operation of the grid.

 Moderator: Anne Reynolds, Executive Director, ACE NY

-Getting on Track with Transportation will focus on what New York State needs to fully electrify its transportation system, including lessons learned from California.
-It is intended for those interested in the transition to electric cars, buses, and trucks; how to reinvest in transit and improve access for all; and how to best build out vehicle charging infrastructure.
+Getting on Track with Transportation focuses on what New York State needs to fully electrify its transportation system, including lessons learned from California.
+This teach in focuses on those interested in the transition to electric cars, buses, and trucks; how to reinvest in transit and improve access for all; and how to best build out vehicle charging infrastructure.
 We will touch on the recently signed multi-state MOU and other initiatives to create jobs, climate justice, and cleaner air by electrifying transportation and enhancing mobility.

 Welcome: